 Yes.
 In Georgia, individuals who are injured in car, truck or motorcycle accidents have:

-Six months after the date of an accident to file a personal injury lawsuit against a city or county government.
+Six months after the date of an accident to file a lawsuit against a city or county government.

-Two years after the date of an accident to file a personal injury lawsuit.
+Two years after the date of an crash to file a personal injury lawsuit.

-Four years after the date of an accident to file a property damage lawsuit.
+Four years after the date of an wreck to file a property damage lawsuit.

 This will help ensure that you do not lose your right to sue if, for instance, negotiating with an insurance company takes longer than you expected or does not provide you with adequate compensation for your injuries.